KanikaPunia119/InsightNow/README.md

 - Any Operating System (ie. MacOS X, Linux, Windows)
 - Any IDE with Flutter SDK installed (ie. IntelliJ, Android Studio, VSCode etc)
 - A little knowledge of Dart and Flutter

+## Features

+- See all latest news.
+- Filter news according to news source (e.g., Google News, BBC, CNN, etc.).
+- Show top headlines according to user's location.
+- Search any keywords or news.
+- User-friendly UI.
+- Clean Architecture.

+## A quick look into app